5 Statistical inference

 5.1 Some observations

-Students of econometrics in PhD programs often spend much of their time learning about the asymptotic properties of estimators, which might be understood as describing how estimators behave as sample sizes tend toward infinity.
-However, there are two gaps in this standard pedagogical approach.
+Students of econometrics in PhD programs often spend much of their time learning about the asymptotic properties of estimators, which might be understood as describing how estimators behave as sample sizes tend towards infinity.
+However, there are two gaps in this pedagogical approach.
 First, it is often not made clear why we care about asymptotic properties of estimators.
 A practical student might question the relevance of asymptotic properties when sample sizes in practice can at times be quite large, but are rarely infinite.

 Second, in practice, researchers soon forget that the estimators they use are justified by their asymptotic properties and rarely exploit what they learned in econometrics classes to study new estimators.
 For example, in this chapter we will devote some time to the study of standard errors.
 Almost all estimators of standard errors are motivated by asymptotic properties and thus can perform poorly in actual research settings.
 Yet Gow et al. (2010) show that estimators can gain currency among researchers without any formal analysis of their properties, asymptotic or otherwise.

-One reason for studying the asymptotic properties of estimators is that these are mathematically tractable for a well-trained econometrician.
+One reason for studying the asymptotic properties of estimators is that they are mathematically tractable for a well-trained econometrician.
 For a practical researcher, knowing that an estimator has good asymptotic properties might be considered more or less necessary.
-An estimator that is not consistent is apt to produce significantly biased estimated in finite samples (one can think of consistency as the asymptotic equivalent of unbiasedness).3 And good asymptotic properties might be practically sufficient for the estimator to behave well in finite samples.
+An estimator that is not consistent is apt to produce significantly biased estimates in finite samples (one can think of consistency as the asymptotic equivalent of unbiasedness).3 And good asymptotic properties might be practically sufficient for the estimator to behave well in finite samples.
 An estimator that is asymptotically efficient and asymptotically normal might have a good chance of being an efficient estimator in finite samples and having a distribution that is sufficiently close to the normal distribution for practical statistical inference.

 In this chapter, we will not derive asymptotic properties of estimators.
 Instead, we direct readers to econometrics texts for these details.
 Additionally, while we provide an intuitive introduction to laws of large numbers and central limit theorems, we do not even state these formally, let alone derive them.
 Instead, in keeping with a theme of this book, we will use simulations to give the reader an intuitive feel for where these results from mathematical statistics come from and what they mean.